researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 Each sub-directory contains neural netwok weigths (lm.ckpt.\<id\>.data-00000-of-00001), vocabulary file (vocab.txt) and files with metadata.

-To run inference on these models, you can use OpenVocabCodeNLMS scripts (See the previous section).
+To run inference on these models, you can use the OpenVocabCodeNLMS library (See the previous section).

 ## Full study replication.